slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 A thought that was shared to me by Tony Deigh (CTO of Jobcase) that stuck in my mind: "Code is read more than it is executed".

-It means that optimizing for execution is important but it is key to remember that code is read by other humans (mostly) and need to remain human-readable.
+I keep it as a reminder that correctness (it does what it is supposed to do) and optimization for execution are important and it is also key to remember that code is read by other humans (mostly).
+As a result, it needs to remain human-readable.

 ## Breaking it down